-The construction industry has seen its share of ups and downs.
-Most recently, the COVID-19 pandemic and its abrupt impact on construction businesses served as a reminder that preparing for times of uncertainty can make a tremendous difference in the ability to weather tough times.
+Though the COVID-19 pandemic appers to be winding down, its abrupt impact on the businesses of construction served as a reminder that preparing for times of uncertainty can make a tremendous difference in the ability to weather tough times.

 Expanding your construction business to offer service will not only help grow your business today, it can help you prepare for unpredictable market shifts and events in the future.
 Why?
 Well, service work isn’t as cyclical as construction, has higher margins and less risk.
 Service work is an ideal complement to construction because it requires a similar skill set and allows you to retain and repurpose talent when work slows by shifting workers between construction and service.

 Service contracts also lead to ongoing customer relationships that can generate more construction work.
 With a service contract in place, an owner is more likely to reach out to your business for new projects because they have an existing relationship and trust your work.
 On the flip side, it’s easier to win service contracts for a construction project you’ve successfully completed.
 It’s a win-win in which service and construction feed each other to help grow your business.

 Construction businesses that have expanded to service have learned that, from the start, it’s important to get a few foundational elements right.

 With these important roles filled you’re ready to think about the rest of the team and the resources you’ll need.
 It may be tempting to go big but starting with a few service technicians and vehicles will allow you to move forward with less risk and refine your process before expanding.

 As with any new venture, it’s helpful to understand the challenges you could face so you’re prepared to avoid them.
 With the right service management technology in place, these common hurdles are easy to overcome: